araupontones/MLSS/README.md

 b) Identify the variables that work as filters

+**create_look_up_tables.R**
+The idea is to create a collaborative environmen in which the world bank can specify details of the indicators to be displayed in the dashboard.
+For this a [Google Sheet](https://docs.google.com/spreadsheets/d/1S2X-fXJ0hb5r0m5JUury7I7Yqg0IAPmISBec57RQYFU/edit#gid=1069976462) has been created.
+Thus, the idea is that everytime that a change in the specs of the variables is done in the cloud, the system will pull those changes into the lookup tables.

+This script, reads the Google Sheets and creates lookup tables that are used in the dashboard.
+This lookup tables include:

+a) variables to include in the dropdown menu of indicators
+b) all the variables that the protocol to upload the data checks for.
+c) Divisions
+d) District

+The lookup tables are stored in `/data/reference/lookups`.
+There is a specific directory for each level (school, teacher, student)

 # Guide to create a server

 1. Create a droplet in Digital Ocean